neskech/Minecraft-Sync/README.md

 git clone git@github.com:neskech/Minecraft-Sync.git
 ```

 ### 1b.
-If you dont want to build the app yourself, then download one of the executables and run that instead
+If you dont want to build the app yourself then download one of these executables [Link](https://github.com/neskech/Minecraft-Sync/releases/tag/release)

 ### 2. Run this command in order to set the configuration of the application, please do every command besides ServerDirectory.
 Unless you are hosting a server.
 ```console